purejava/keepassxc-cryptomator/README.md

 Store Cryptomator vault passwords in KeePassXC

+# Documentation
+For documentation please take a look at the [Wiki](https://github.com/purejava/keepassxc-cryptomator/wiki).

 # Donation
 If you like this project, you can give me a cup of coffee :)